Toe walking is very commonly seen in toddlers who are learning to walk. In the majority of cases, the toe walking slowly reduces and is of no concern.

 It becomes a problem if the calf muscles begin to shorten, reducing the ankle movement.
 This may cause long term damage to the foot and ankle due to the abnormal forces acting on them.

-In very persistent cases or after calf lengthening surgery, AFOs are needed.
-These are hinged at the ankle in such a way that they allow movement of the foot up, but prevent the foot from plantarflexing or ‘pointing’.
-It is very difficult indeed to toe-walk in AFOs.
+Hinged AFOs are the most commonly used design for toe walkers as they allow movement of the foot up, but prevent the foot from plantarflexing or ‘pointing’.
+It is very difficult to toe-walk in AFOs.

 This is the most effective treatment option for persistent toe walking.

 Keep in mind that these conditions are relatively rare and if you are concerned about your child's toe walking, please contact your GP or Paediatrician.